FAQs

 Ideally, store your perfumes and skincare in original packaging and away from heat, light and humidity to ensure their safe keeping.

-Our skincare cosmetics are safety tested in order to be placed on the EU market.
-The safety and challenge tests determine their shelf life or ‘best before date’ which is indicated on the primary packaging and on our website.
+Our cosmetics are safety assessed in order to be placed on the EU market.
+Cosmetic safety assessments and challenge tests (the latter are not required for high percentage ethanol-based perfumes) determine their shelf life or ‘best before date’ which is indicated on the primary packaging and on our website.